Image: AI generated

 |---|---|---|

-| Docker | A tool that puts programs in a box so they run identically anywhere | Moving container |
+| Docker | Tool for packaging programs in a box so they run identically anywhere | Moving container |

 | AWS | Amazon’s cloud service.
-Servers, storage, domains, etc. | Rented building |
+Servers, storage, domains, etc. | Rental building |

-| Deploy | Putting code on a server and running it | Store opening |
+| Deploy | Uploading code to a server and running it | Store opening |

-| CI/CD | A pipeline that automatically tests and deploys when code changes | Automated delivery system |
+| CI/CD | Pipeline that automatically tests and deploys when code changes | Automatic delivery system |

 Other Frequently Used Terms